Process Improvement > Introduction to DMAIC

 Simple root cause analysis techniques

-Root Cause Analysis (RCA) is a collection of techniques to help you do just that.
-Here are two simple yet powerful methods well-suited for office and service environments.
+Fixing symptoms gives temporary relief.
+Fixing root causes stops problems from coming back.
+Root Cause Analysis (RCA) is a set of techniques that help you trace a problem back to its real source.
+Here are two practical methods that work well for office and service environments.

 How to use the 5 Whys:

-- Define the Problem Clearly: Start with a specific problem statement.
-For example, “The monthly sales report was submitted two days late.”
+- Define the problem clearly: Start with a specific statement.
+Example: “The monthly sales report was submitted two days late.”

 - Problem: The monthly sales report was submitted two days late.

 - Why?
-Because the data from the CRM system was not available on time.
+The data from the CRM system wasn’t available on time.

-- Ask “Why?”
-Again: Take the answer from step 2 and ask why that happened.
+- Ask “Why?” again: Take the answer and ask why that happened.

-- Why was the CRM data not available on time?
-Because the CRM system had unscheduled downtime on the data extraction day.
+- Why wasn’t the CRM data available?
+The CRM had unscheduled downtime on the data extraction day.

 - Why did the CRM have unscheduled downtime?
-Because an emergency patch was applied without proper testing.
+An emergency patch was applied without proper testing.

-- Why was the patch applied without proper testing?
-Because the IT team felt pressured to fix an urgent bug quickly.
+- Why was the patch applied without testing?
+The IT team felt pressured to fix an urgent bug quickly.

 - Why did the IT team feel pressured?
-Because there isn’t a clear protocol for balancing urgent fixes with testing requirements for critical systems.
+There’s no clear protocol for balancing urgent fixes with testing requirements.

-Tallyfy Tip for 5 Whys: When a problem is flagged in a Tallyfy task comment, you can use the comment thread itself to conduct a collaborative 5 Whys session with your team.
-Each “Why” and its answer can be a reply in the thread, keeping the analysis in context.
+Tallyfy tip for 5 Whys: When a problem is flagged in a Tallyfy task comment, use the comment thread to run a collaborative 5 Whys session.
+Each “Why” and its answer becomes a reply in the thread, keeping the analysis in context.

-The Fishbone Diagram is a visual tool that helps teams brainstorm and categorize the potential causes of a problem.
-It’s called a Fishbone because its structure resembles a fish skeleton.
+The Fishbone Diagram (named for its fish skeleton shape) is a visual tool that helps teams brainstorm and categorize potential causes of a problem.

-How to create a simple Fishbone Diagram for office processes:
+How to create a Fishbone Diagram for office processes:

-- Define the Problem (The “Head”): Write the problem statement at the “head” of the fish, on the right-hand side of your drawing space.
+- Define the problem (the “head”): Write the problem statement at the “head” of the fish, on the right side.

-- Identify Major Cause Categories (The “Bones”): Brainstorm broad categories of potential causes.
-For office processes, common categories might include:
+- Identify cause categories (the “bones”): Brainstorm broad categories.
+For office processes, common ones include:

-- Process: Problems with the workflow itself, unclear steps, handoffs, policies.
+- Process: Workflow issues, unclear steps, handoffs, policies.

 - Environment/Policy: External factors, company policies, workspace issues.
-Draw diagonal lines (the main “bones”) branching off the spine, labeling each with a category.
+Draw diagonal lines branching off the spine, labeling each with a category.

-- Brainstorm Potential Causes: For each major category, brainstorm specific potential causes related to the problem and list them as smaller “bones” branching off the main category bones.
+- Brainstorm specific causes: For each category, list specific causes as smaller “bones” branching off the main ones.

 - People: Insufficient training, high agent turnover.